0xTamil/awesome-low-level/README.md

 }
 ```

-However, C concepts for low-level programming go further and include things like pointers and manual memory management:
+However, the C concepts that matter in low-level programming go beyond the usual programming fundamentals.
+You'll also need to learn topics such as pointers, memory addresses, and manual memory management, which are essential for understanding how software interacts with hardware:

 ```c
 int *ages = malloc(5 * sizeof(int));